Andreas1313/SequenceTiming/readme.md

 This is my first time I use github and release it to a arduino library.
 For any suggestions, please let me know. andreas.rosenheim@gmail.com

 If you want to use a sequence chain, you have very often to use timing.
-Than you should use "sequenceTiming".\
+Than you should use "SequenceTiming".\
 Advantage:
 - startDelay of every step (see End/Start-Delay below)
 - endDelay of every step   (see End/Start-Delay below)